-You’re in the shower.
-You grab the body wash bottle and it blows out a raspberry instead of soap.
-So, you stare at the shampoo and you are there wondering if you can use shampoo as body wash.
+You’re in the shower and you grab the body wash bottle but you find out it is empty.
+In a moment, you find yourself wondering about this question: can you use shampoo as body wash?
 It’s time we ask the question about whether we can or can’t use shampoo as body wash.
-There are times when you find yourself in a bind and the question about can you use shampoo as body wash becomes a reality.
+There are times when you find yourself in a bind and the question about whether shampoo can be a substitute for body wash becomes a reality.
 What should you do, can you just use shampoo instead?
 Let’s find out more about this.

 Brief History About Use of Shampoo and Body Wash

 We’ve been washing our hair and bodies for as long as humans have existed.
 From health to beauty, we consider cleansers an important part of our daily hygiene, spending an average of $50-$60 dollars per month for personal care products.

 Ancient Babylonians, Egyptians, and Romans ritualized and built bathing complexes dedicated to what for them was a social activity.
 They made cleansers of various oils and fats combined with alkaline salts and ash and took royal baths in milk and herbal scrubs.
 For centuries Castile soaps were used for both body and hair, with hairstylists boiling the shavings and adding herbs for fragrance and shine throughout the 18th to early 20th centuries.